Ahmodiyy/Ahmodiyy/README.md

 # 💫 About Me:
 Hi, I'm Ahmod.
-I'm a software developer based in Nigeria.
+I'm a mobile developer based in Nigeria.
 I have 1 year of experience and I specialize in creating cross platform app using flutter.
 I am open for new opportunity and interesting project.
 ## My favourite projects